 - If you’d need to draw income from the account

-These questions are all fine and dandy, however in respect to someone who is planning to USE their retirement funds to secure their retirement, the typical risk profile questionnaire (RPQ) misses the mark tremendously.
-Let’s approach the bullet points above individually and then discuss what I would recommend to someone approaching or in the typical retirement years, which would be the years that for whatever reason you may not be able to work as hard, desire to work as hard, or perhaps plan to change careers to something more fun but less lucrative.
+These questions are all fine and dandy.
+However in respect to someone who is planning to USE their retirement funds to secure their retirement, the typical risk profile questionnaire (RPQ) misses the mark tremendously.
+Let’s approach the bullet points above individually.
+And then discuss what I would recommend to someone approaching their retirement years.

 Stocks vs CDs?